-Most people know that the first thing you should do after a crash is report a car accident to the police.
+Most people know that the first thing you should do after a crash is report the car accident to the police.
 However, what are you supposed to do if the police don’t show up?
-Read on for some essential tips that will help you protect your claims after an accident—if the police don’t arrive to document what actually happened.
+You may have to take extra steps after your collision.

 For a free legal consultation, call 800-537-8185

 Why Would Law Enforcement Ignore My Request to Come to the Scene?

 There are several reasons police might not be able to come to the scene to complete an accident report.
 First and most importantly, they may be busy with more serious criminal matters.
 Although we like to think of law enforcement always being ready when we call, the truth is that sometimes even they have to prioritize.

 If your traffic accident was minor, police may pass on the call if there is something more serious demanding their attention.
 Sometimes major weather events, like a hurricane, can also pull officers away from responding to auto accidents.

 What Is a Police Report?

 A police report is an official account of what happened in a traffic accident.
 This report will typically include:

 - Date, time, and location of the collision